sileom/graspingWithSkeleton/README.md

     ```shell
     $ rosbag play <bag-name>.bag
     ```
-You can change the parameters in the [launch file](launch/skeleton.launch) (e.g. topics, confidence threshold value...) and launch it.>
+You can change the parameters in the [launch file](launch/skeleton.launch) (e.g. topics, confidence threshold value...) and launch it. -->